eradicatinglove/Quick-Reboot/README.md

 just a quick way to reboot your modded mariko switch.

-instead of having to power off or restart.
+No longer have to power off or restart manually with power button.

 the reboot should pick up the payload for hekate and boot back into it.

-tested this on instint v6 . havent tested on any other types.
+*unpatched and erista will need Hekate.bin replace/renamed with reboot_payload.bin in sdmc:/atmosphere*

 # Credits

-zachycatgames for information / pointing me in right directions
+ZachyCatGames for information / pointing me in right directions

 Testers: (checking if quick reboot works on other mod chips) dohdoh